lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 - We have a `lib.c` with two symbols we want to use:
 	- A pointer to a constant `NULL-terminated` array of `char`.
 	- A function, `hello_c` that calls `printf`.
-- We have a `main.rs` that refers and uses them.
+- We have a `main.rs` that refers-to and uses them.
-- We want to build another executable.
+- We want to build an executable.

 ---
 # Using C-compatible code in Rust